 What is Internal Family Systems?

 Internal Family Systems (IFS) therapy is an evidence-based experiential therapy that was developed by Richard Schwartz, Ph.D. about forty years ago.
 According to IFS theory, we are all born with a multiplicity of mind and have parts or sub-personalities.
 This is a normal and natural human experience.
 We all are also born with a Self that cannot be harmed, no matter what happens to us in our lives.
-Self embodies essential qualities such compassion, curiosity, connectedness and creativity.
+Self embodies essential qualities including compassion, curiosity, connectedness and creativity.

 In response to traumatic events, however, our parts can get stuck in extreme roles, frozen in the past, and we can lose connection to our essential qualities of Self.
 IFS therapy aims to heal or transform parts burdened with extreme roles, by building trust in the Self, and creating connection and harmony between the Self and one’s parts.
 When we develop a relationship between Self and our parts, healing will spontaneously occur.